evsynthacademy/search-screen/modules/Screening/_posts/2002-01-03-screening-with-abstrackr.md

 ---
-  title: "Abstract Screening"
+  title: "Screening with Abstrackr"
 ---

-## Abstract Screening + Abstrackr
+## Screening with Abstrackr
 <br>
 Here at the Center for Evidence Synthesis in Health, we've created an online tool called "abstrackr" that helps you streamline the abstract screening process.
 See below for a quick introduction to the software.<br><br>
 <center>